Away With The Steiners

 The walk is both challenging and interesting, covering island jungle and terrain that can only be seen when you leave the main tourist track in the town and head out into the bush.

 We loved the sense of adventure and the epic views of Rarotonga from a different perspective.
-If you have a spare day and a keen sense of adventure… Hiking The Needle Rarotonga is for you!
+If you have a spare day and a keen sense of adventure, hiking The Needle Rarotonga is for you!

 We book all our accommodation for our travels through Booking.com.
 We find it the best all-around accommodation booking site that constantly provides the cheapest and lowest rates.
 It’s easy to filter and sort into budget and number of people, location etc.

-And it helps there are lots of fantastic places to stay in Rarotonga!
+Though it helps there are lots of fantastic places to stay in Rarotonga!

 Resorts in Rarotonga

-Holiday homes and AirBnB
+Holiday Homes & AirBnB

 There are loads of amazing options when choosing accommodation in Rarotonga.

-Read more about Rarotonga
+Read More About Rarotonga

 That’s it for our guide to hiking The Needle in Rarotonga.
 But we have plenty of other guides to local activities, highlights and some of our favourite things to do in the Cook Islands!